Configuration Usage

 Instantiating Algorithms

-Algorithms can be used directly in application code or they can be wrapped by a sprokit process.
-In either case the actual implementation of the abstract algorithm interface is specified through a config block.
+Algorithms can be used directly in application code.
+The actual implementation of the abstract algorithm interface is specified through a config block.

 Lets first look at the code that will instantiate the configured algorithm and then look at the contents of the configuration file.